sio/gitlab-runners-fleet/NOTES.md

   expensive than a single VM instance for a gateway.

+## GitLab

+- GitLab API has matured significantly since the first iteration of this project was started.
+Now all runner operations are exposed via GraphQL API and there is no more need for the REST API.
+I'm glad these changes happened because I find GraphQL API to be a lot more convenient.

 ## Building VM image

 - Packer does not appear to provide an easy way to modify qcow2 image on a